Johnny Muñoz Jr.

-Johnny Muñoz Jr (born February 16, 1993) is an American mixed martial artist who competes in the Bantamweight division of the Ultimate Fighting Championship.
+Johnny Muñoz Jr (born February 16, 1993) is an American and Mexican mixed martial artist who competes in the Bantamweight division.
+A professional since 2015, he is most notable for his stint in the Ultimate Fighting Championship.

 Background

-With his parents founding the BJJ school CQuence Jiu Jitsu in Norco, California, Muñoz started training at five years old, having to train at least two times a week, eventually earning his black belt in BJJ from his mother and father at the age of 20.
+With his parents founding the BJJ school C-Quence Jiu Jitsu in Norco, California, Muñoz started training at five years old, having to train at least two times a week, eventually earning his black belt in BJJ from his mother and father at the age of 20.

 In addition to being a fighter, Muñoz went to college and received his master’s degree in 2020.